 Expected value refers to the long-run average of a random variable.

 If you flip a fair coin ten times, the heads-to-tails ratio will probably not be exactly equal.
 If you flip it one hundred times, the ratio will be closer to 50:50, though again not exactly.
-But for a very large number of iterations, you can expect heads to come up half the time and tails the other half.
+But for a huge number of iterations, you can expect heads to come up half the time and tails the other half.
 The law of large numbers dictates that the values will, in the long term, regress to the mean, even if the first few flips seem unequal.

 The more coin flips, the closer you get to the 50:50 ratio.
 If you bet a sum of money on a coin flip, the potential winnings on a fair coin have to be bigger than your potential loss to make the expected value positive.